Bayesian Structure Learning in Sparse Gaussian Graphical Models: Statistical performance

 We also compare the performance of our Bayesian method with two popular frequentist methods, the graphical lasso (glasso) \citep{friedman2008sparse} and Meinshausen-Buhlmann graph estimation (mb) \citep{meinshausen2006high}.
-We consider the same 7 graphical models with the same scenarios in the previous example.
+We consider the same $7$ graphical models with the same scenarios in the previous example.

 For each generated sample, we fit our Bayesian method with a uniform prior for the graph and the G-Wishart prior $W_G(3, I_p)$ for the precision matrix.
 To fit the glasso and mb methods, however, we must specify a regularization parameter $\lambda$ that controls the sparsity of the graph.
 The choice of $\lambda$ is critical since different $\lambda$'s may lead to different graphs.
 We consider the glasso method with three different regularization parameter selection approaches, which are the stability approach to regularization selection (stars) \citep{liu2010stability}, rotation information criterion (ric) \citep{zhao2012huge}, and the extended Bayesian information criterion (ebic) \citep{foygel2010ebic}.
-Similarly, the mb method with two regularization parameter selection approaches, namely stars and the ric criterion.
+Similarly, we consider the mb method with two regularization parameter selection approaches, namely stars and the ric.
 We repeat all the experiments 50 times.

 Table \ref{table F1-score} provides comparisons of all approaches, where we report the averaged $F_1$-score with their standard errors in parentheses.
-Our Bayesian approach performs well as its $F_1$-score typically outperforming all frequentist methods, except in the unlikely scenario of a high number of observations when in roughly equals the performance of mb method with stars criterion.
+Our Bayesian approach performs well as its $F_1$-score typically out performs all frequentist methods, except in the unlikely scenario of a high number of observations where it roughly equals the performance of the mb method with stars criterion.
 All the other approaches appear to perform well in some cases, and fail in other cases.
-For instance, when $p = 50$, the mb method with ric criterion is the best for the AR(1) graph and the worst for the circle graph.
+For instance, when $p = 50$, the mb method with ric is the best for the AR(1) graph and the worst for the circle graph.